Raceland (estate): Second structure

-During the winter of 1930-31, work was begun to rebuild Raceland.
+During the winter of 1930–31, work was begun to rebuild Raceland.
 The stables and club house were built with the same plans, but instead used brick, stile, steel, and concrete to make the structure more fire resistant.
 The club house was also enlarged.
-The steeple of Macomber's home was topped by a weather vane depicting his most famous horse, Petee-Wrack.
+The steeple of Macomber's home was topped by a weather vane depicting his most famous horse, Petee-Wrack, a half-brother of Triple Crown winner Gallant Fox.

 Later years

 Thoroughbred racing continued at Raceland until 1935, when Suffolk Downs opened.
-Raceland continued to host a number of other events including the Framingham District Kennel Club Dog Show - New England's largest outdoor dog show.
-In 1939 it was the site of the first meeting of the Vintage Motor Car Club of America.
+Raceland continued to host a number of other events including the Framingham District Kennel Club Dog Show—New England's largest outdoor dog show.
+In 1939, it was the site of the first meeting of the Vintage Motor Car Club of America.

+Macomber died on May 11, 1955, at the age of 80.
+His will provided for the contiunace of Raceland to care for his horses and dogs for the rest of their lives.
+Never married, he left much of his estate to the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA).

 Scenes for the 1959 film The Man in the Net were filmed at Raceland.
-From 1959 to 1967 it was the site of the Millwood Hunt Club horse show.
+From 1959 to 1967, it was the site of the Millwood Hunt Club horse show.
+In 1971, 57 acre of the estate were acquired by the town of Framingham for conservation purposes.
+Known as the Macomber Reservation, a hiking trail is open to the public.

-Macomber died on May 11, 1955 at the age of 80.
-His will provided for the contiunace of Raceland to care for his horses and dogs for the rest of their lives.
-Never married, he left much of his estate to the Massachusetts Society for the Prevention of Cruelty to Animals.
-In 1981, the Massachusetts Society for the Prevention of Cruelty to Animals reopened Raceland as the Macomber Farm, a working farm and educational facility.
-The farm closed in 1986 and was purchased by a developer who constructed single family homes on the property.
+In 1981, the MSPCA reopened Raceland as the Macomber Farm, a working farm and educational facility.
+The farm closed in 1986 and was purchased by a developer who constructed single-family homes on the property.